What is vaginitis?

 Menstrual bleeding usually occurs for a few days at regular monthly intervals.
 Intermenstrual spotting can be quite normal.
 However, vaginal bleeding after established menopause may be serious and requires investigation as it may be an important sign of early cervical or endometrial cancer.

 Vaginal dryness is a common problem that significantly reduces women's enjoyment of sex.
 It is due to reduced vaginal natural lubrication, and it can also be a sign of vaginitis.

-Normal vaginal discharge is produced by mucus glands in the cervix and vagina, which mix with desquamating cells from the lining of the vagina.
+Normal vaginal discharge is produced by mucous glands in the cervix and vagina, which mix with desquamating cells from the lining of the vagina.
 During arousal (orgasm), additional musk-smelling fluid is produced by the Bartholin glands at the entrance to vagina to reduce friction caused by penetration of a penis.

 Lack of oestrogen due to menopause or infancy reduces vaginal mucus production.
 This may cause atrophic vaginitis, resulting in postmenopausal dryness, burning and lack of sexual desire (decreased libido).

 Vaginal dryness in premenopausal women may be caused by menstrual cycle hormonal fluctuations, pregnancy or Sjögren syndrome.
 Certain medications may dry up normal vaginal fluids, such as some oral contraceptive pills, depot progesterone injections, sedatives, heart pills, cold or allergy medicines.

-Vaginitis is evaluated by speculum examination of the vagina and cervix, as well as an examination of the abdomen, groin and genital skin (vulva).
+Vaginitis is evaluated by speculum examination of the vagina and cervix, as well as an examination of the abdomen, groin and vulva.
 In some cases, examination under anaesthetic (EUA) is necessary, including hysteroscopy (examination of the inside of the womb).
 Other investigations may include:

 Microscopy of a wet smear evaluates epithelial cells and patterns of micro-organisms.
 The results may be difficult to interpret, as bacteria and yeasts may be found in the normal vaginal flora.